Global Alliance Launches New Interactive Report: The Politics of Knowledge

 Ultimately, however, for all of us, the type of transformation we need to create a future of food that is sustainable, inclusive, equitable, and resilient involves reawakening the senses and rekindling our relationships with our communities and with nature.
 We must channel the everyday acts of courage, imagination, ingenuity, and perseverance that farmers, food providers, women, youth, and Indigenous Peoples do, and turn them into forces for change.
 We know from the evidence that it can be done.

 The “evidence” is the testimony and voices of the villagers in the participating communities, men and women.
 The evidence is what the visitors see in the fields and the local markets.
-The evidence is what local traditional, religious leaders and innovative farmers say from their experience about agroecology and the benefits obtained.
+The evidence is what local traditional, religious leaders and innovative farmers say from their experience with agroecology and the benefits obtained.